If your disaster recovery as a service vendor includes testing among its service offerings, find out early on how...

 it will support your DR plan tests.
 Look for firms that offer unlimited testing, or a very liberal test policy, such as quarterly or bimonthly, so you can schedule as many tests as needed.

-In addition, see what support the vendor offers for developing your cloud disaster recovery plan and testing activities.
+In addition, see what support the vendor offers for developing your cloud disaster recovery plan testing.

 With regard to the testing process for disaster recovery as a service (DRaaS), or cloud DR, the following 20 best practices should ensure success.

-- Determine what you will test in your cloud disaster recovery plan, such as failover from production systems to the DR environment and failback from DR to regular production.
+- Determine what will be covered in your cloud disaster recovery plan testing, such as failover from production systems to the DR environment and failback from DR to regular production.

 - Document the DR test plan, identifying who will be involved in the test and the resources you will need, such as virtualized systems, databases, and data and network services.

-- Have the cloud disaster recovery plan reviewed in advance by the system and data owners to ensure that the plan's objectives are aligned with expectations.
+- Have your cloud disaster recovery plan reviewed in advance by the system and data owners to ensure that the plan's objectives are aligned with expectations.

 - See if the DRaaS vendor will provide test scripts before you prepare your own.